decentraland/documentation/content/creator/sdk7/3d-essentials/sounds.md

 A report reaches your scene a few frames after the renderer sampled it.
 Don't compare `currentOffset` to your clock at the moment your function runs, or you'll be off by however long the report took to arrive.
 It has to be compared against your clock *in the tick the position was sampled*.

-The SDK keeps that per-tick history for you.
-Use `audioEventsSystem.registerAudioPlaybackSampleEntity`: its callback receives the report already resolved, as `{ report, sceneTime, offset }`, where `sceneTime` is the scene clock in seconds at the sampling tick and `offset` is the clip position at that same moment.
+The SDK keeps that per-tick history for you, which is why `registerAudioPlaybackEntity` hands you `sceneTime`: the scene clock in seconds at the tick the reading was taken, paired with `offset`, the clip position at that same moment.

 Subtracting one from the other gives the moment the audible clip started.
 Keep that, and the clip's position at any later time is a single subtraction.